My mom died a year and a half ago. But yesterday my daughter came tentatively into my office, sat down on the couch where I was working, and sighed.

 I couldn’t open that package.

-It arrived after she died.
+It arrived after my mom died.

-I closed my computer.
 Athena and I hunkered down on the couch together crying and talking about Grandma Lynnie.

 “I’m glad you miss her,” I said, tears streaming down my cheeks.
 “It’s good to remember.”

 “I wish she hadn’t died,” I said.
 “I know that’s how it’s supposed to happen.
 But I wasn’t expecting it.
 I didn’t really think my mom would ever die.”

 How could my mom, who was so full of life, whose theories revolutionized our modern understanding of evolution, who always had time to encourage and support other people, who was as eccentric and articulate as she was compassionate and impatient, be dead?